Autodesk-Forge/forge-createfamily-revit/README.md

     git config --global http.sslverify "false"

 ### Limitation
-Only Double Hung window is supported
+- Only Double Hung window is supported
+- Currently, the Window family template which is used to create the family is hardcoded, will improve this to let user specify the template later.

 ## License
 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ## Written by